1937–38 Temple Owls men's basketball team

 The 1937–38 Temple Owls men's basketball team represented Temple University during the 1937–38 NCAA men's basketball season in the United States.
 The head coach was James Usilton, coaching in his 12th season with the Owls.
+The Owls finished the season with a 23–2 record, going 9–1 in conference play to win the Eastern Intercollegiate Conference championship.

+The Owls entered the inaugural National Invitation Tournament (NIT) and won the championship in three games.
+The team was hailed as national champions after their Invitation win.

-The team finished the season with a 23–2 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
-They won the Eastern Intercollegiate Conference title with a 9–1 record, and the Owls also won the first-ever National Invitation Tournament (NIT) by winning all three games in the tournament.
-Additionally, this Temple squad reached the finals of the 1936 Olympic Trials.
+The team was also later retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.